-When the leniency is applied, it does not link the cause of the alarm.
-Instead, any false alarm from within the next 24-hours is uncharged.
+The leniency applies regardless of whether the cause of the second or subsequent alarm is the same as the first.
 We found that 53% of the 'free' alarms under this policy were due to the same cause that triggered the 24-hour free period.
-The remainder - around 1,382 a year or 3% of all alarms - are 'free' which may not be in line with intent of the policy.
+The remainder - around 1,382 a year or 3% of all alarms - have a different cause, which may not be in line with intent of the policy.
 However, the additional complexity of linking the leniency to the cause of the alarm may outweigh the benefit.